Archives 2016

 Here are four tips for talking with your employees when business is in tough times:

-Here is the number one truism about your employees: They will make it up in the absence of information.
+Here is the number one truism about your employees: They will make it up without information.

 Employees are much closer to what’s going on than you are.
 They will know if sales are slowing because they are dealing with the phones and the deliveries each day.
 They also watch the news and follow social media, so they know.
 Never think that no news from you will be seen as good news.

 There is a fine line to know when to discuss finances with employees.
-You don’t want to alarm anyone, but you also don’t want them jumping to conclusions because they aren’t getting information from you.
+You didn’t want to alarm anyone, but you also didn’t want them to jump to conclusions because they aren’t getting information from you.

-Bring everyone in, sit them down and lay out a few key points about the company’s situation.
-Don’t dwell on bad news, and don’t paint a picture of sunshine & roses — be balanced.
+Bring everyone in, sit them down, and lay out a few key points about the company’s situation.
+Don’t dwell on bad news, and don’t always show a picture of sunshine and roses—be balanced.
 Tell your people the steps you are taking to address the situation.
-You don’t have to have all the answers (see next point below), but you should also not give the impression that you’re clueless.
+You don’t have to have all the answers (see the next point below), but you should also not give the impression that you’re clueless.

 Read More about using silence while communicating